gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 Each kind of PR also requires a different set of specific checks from us before they are merged in.

-Let's go over them real quick.
+Let's go over them below.

 #### Documentation

-We typically look for the following in PRs that add documentation:
+We typically look for the following in [PRs that add documentation](/contributing/docs-contributions/):

 - Correctness — whether the added documentation is technically correct
 - Style — whether the written language follows our [style guide](/contributing/gatsby-style-guide/)
+- Headings – whether the heading levels in a doc start with h2 (`##` in Markdown) and grow in order, establishing an accessible content hierarchy
+- Type & Format – whether docs and learning materials align with our recommendations and [docs templates](/contributing/docs-templates/)

 #### Code

 For [PRs that add code](/contributing/code-contributions/) (whether a feature or fix), we look for the following:

 - Correctness — whether the code does what we think it does
 - Tests — when fixing a bug or adding a new feature, it can be very valuable to add tests.
-While we do merge some small PRs without them, more often than not, it's good to have tests asserting behaviour.
+While we do merge some small PRs without them, more often than not, it's good to have tests asserting behavior.
 This can be a combination of unit tests for the specific package, snapshot tests, and end to end tests.
 The goal here is to ensure that something that is being fixed or added _remains_ fixed or working the way we expect it to.
 Good tests ensure this.
 - Code Quality — focus on reasonable changes that will likely improve code maintenance, comprehension, or correctness.
 Stylistic changes are typically linted for by Prettier.
 Don't nitpick.
 - Documentation in the package's README if you're adding something